Skip to content

 Even though a few people may download it, no one will read past the first page or two of a sales pitch.
 And, they certainly won’t pass it along to anyone else in their company.

-All the time and resources you spent to create that white paper will achieve nothing.
+All the resources you spent to create that white paper will achieve nothing.

-In fact, you can even infuriate a prospect so much they take your company off the shortlist of vendors they’re considering.
+In fact, you may infuriate a prospect so much they take your company off the shortlist of vendors to consider.

 Instead of helping you win sales, your sales pitch can actually cost you sales.